 Extract, Transform, Load (ETL) is a type of data integration approach used to ingest data from multiple sources.
-For example, data is first extracted from its source, or sources.
-Then the data is transformed based on business logic.
+Data is first extracted from its source or sources.
+That data is then transformed according to business logic.
 Finally, data is typically loaded into a data warehouse.

-Extract, Load, Transform (ELT) is an alternative approach to ETL (above) used with a data lake implementation, where you may not need to transform data before being stored.
+Extract, Load, Transform (ELT) is an alternative approach to ETL (above) used with a data lake implementation, where data does not necessarily need to be transformed before storage.
 Instead, the raw data is pushed into the data lake, which produces faster loading times.

-DataOps Enabled: Technology that allows data teams to manage a data pipeline with a DevOps-like approach to support pipelines-as-code.
-This approach uses standard lifecycle methodologies (Dev/Test/Prod) that include versioning and simulated tests for end-to-end orchestration.
+DataOps Enabled is the technology that allows data teams to manage a data pipeline with a DevOps-like approach to support pipelines-as-code.
+This approach uses standard lifecycle methodologies (dev/test/prod) that include versioning and simulated tests for end-to-end orchestration.

 Data Pipeline Orchestration is a solution that DataOps teams use to centralize the management and control of end-to-end data pipelines.
 Data teams integrate the orchestration solution to each data tool they use along the data pipeline, after which the data pipeline orchestration solution automates the data tool’s actions.
 This helps to move data through each stage of the entire pipeline reliably.